remzi-arpacidusseau/ostep-projects/filesystems-distributed/README.md

 to access it: `open(), read(), write(), lseek(), close(), fsync().`

 To access the file server, you will be building a client library.
-The interface that the library supports is defined in XXX MFS.H XXX.
+The interface that the library supports is defined in [mfs.h](mfs.h).
 The library should be called `libmfs.so`, and any programs that wish to access your file server will link with it and call its various routines.